davebenson/doom4-walkthrough/README.md

 This is quite useful in several Argent D'Nur fights.

 To upgrade this, you need 12 Armor Fillups.
 An Argent Cell counts, as do Mega-Healths.
 But you'll struggle to get about 6 of those.
-One options is to use Toxic-Sludge to do a single point of damage -- Unfortunately there's really only one fight [....] that has easy access.
+One options is to use Toxic-Sludge to do a single point of damage -- Unfortunately there's really only one fight [Mission 10, Pounding Rock Area] that has easy access.

 Upgrade hint:  in Nightmare mode, getting up to full Armor is difficult, except when the Mega-Health powerup.
 If you don't mind dying multiple times, there are a few Mega-Healths you can use to get the upgrade. you can die and multiply get several Mega-Health, Toxic Sludge is a convenient way to drop just a single health at a time.